🎃 [HALLOWEEN SALE] DISCOUNT! + 2x Benefits + $15k Worth of Offers for FREE

 <meta name="robots" content="noindex">

 Now, instead of dealing with the hassle of manually editing the <head> of your WordPress website, you can make things easier by using the Rank Math noindex feature.
-Check out more details about it here.
+You can find more details about it here.

 Understanding robots.txt